-Super easy to make with just seven simple, nutritious ingredients, these Low Carb Blondies have a light, buttery soft texture and will be your new favorite treat!
+These One Bowl Blondies are super easy to make with just seven simple, nutritious ingredients.
+These one bowl blondies have a light, buttery soft texture and will be your new favorite sugar-free treat!

-I think it’s mainly because I am a vanilla loving girl at heart.
+I am a vanilla loving girl at heart and will always choose vanilla over chocolate.
 I love vanilla desserts and if you go ahead and throw in some chocolate chips (for texture of course) I am so down for that.

 That brings me to these delicious blondies which are dense like a brownie, only not chocolate.
 They have a rich vanilla flavor rather than a deep chocolate flavor.